religiosa1/react-solid-flow/README.md

 </ErrorBoundary>
 ```

-General error boundary, catches synchronous errors in renders and displays _fallback_
+General error boundary that catches synchronous errors in renders and displays
-content.
+the fallback content.

-_fallback_ can be a static element of a render prop function, which recieves
+The _fallback_ prop can be a static element or a render prop function, which
-the occured error and _reset_ callback as its arguments.
+receives the occurred error and the _reset_ callback as its arguments.

-A call to _reset_ clears the occured error and performs a rerender of children
+A call to the _reset_ function clears the occurred error and performs a
-content after that.
+re-render of _children_ after that.

 #### Await